fiskl-accounting/help-docs/docs/Plans-Billing/delete-account.md

 Deleting your account will result in us disconnecting from banking and payment integrations and permanently deleting your account and all its data.
 :::

-## Can I cancel my subscription rather than delete it?
+## Can I Cancel my Subscription Rather than Delete it?

 Yes, you can cancel your subscription and stop paying with the option to restore it later.
 This is a great option if you need to take a break, for example, if you stop freelancing but may start again in the future.